nanumichael27/vue-toast-notifications/README.md

-# Vue 3 + Vite

-This template should help get you started developing with Vue 3 in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.
+# Toast notification making use of vue.js options API

+This is a Project demonstrating toast notifications making use of vue.js as a base framework, Developed by Nanotek.

+Visit [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to see to view this project.

 ## Recommended IDE Setup